r-lib/actions/examples/README.md

-This workflow runs R CMD check via the [rcmdcheck](https://github.com/r-lib/rcmdcheck) package on the three major OSs (linux, macOS and Windows) with the current release version of R, and R-devel.
-If you plan to someday submit your package to CRAN or Bioconductor this is likely the workflow you want to use.
+This workflow runs R CMD check via the [rcmdcheck](https://github.com/r-lib/rcmdcheck) package on the three major OSs (linux, macOS and Windows) with the current, development, and previous versions of R. If you plan to someday submit your package to CRAN or Bioconductor this is likely the workflow you want to use.

 ### When should you use it?